 Here is a great tutorial on how to install MAMP Pro:

 If you need help installing WordPress locally on your machine, see this post:

 I hope this post helps you in your current or future WordPress projects.

 Let me know if you have any feedback or questions via the comments section.

-Disclaimer: The Siteground link is an affiliate link.
-I do earn a commission if you choose to go with SiteGround via this link.
+Disclaimer: Siteground is an affiliate.
+I do earn a commission if you choose to go with SiteGround via this link with no additional cost to you.
 I personally use Siteground and recommended to anyone looking for a great Web Host.
-If you do purchase through my affiliate link, thank you so much for your support!